joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 title: The fastest CSV parser in .NET
 ---

-**Latest update:** 2021-01-06, with new versions and libraries.
-Also, new winner!
+**Latest update:** 2021-01-18, with new versions and libraries.
+Also, a new winner!

 ## Specific purpose tested